CurlyWurly-1/IQ_Group_with_Friedland_PIR/README.md

 <img src="images/ard.jpg" alt="Ard_tx"/>

 # Description of program code
 There are 3 programs in this repro.

-The first is standalone, in that only one PICO W is needed to make the system work.
+The first is standalone, in that only one PICO is needed to make the system work.

 The 2nd and 3rd programs (which have "MQTT" in the program name) need to be used together where one PICO W will be executing the "RX->MQTT" code while a second PICO W will be executing the "MQTT->TX" code.
 Admittedly, the addition of MQTT makes things a bit more complicated _(i.e. Instead of one "433 MHz translator" device, there are now 3 parts  - The "RX->MQTT" device(s), the "Home Assistant" MQTT server and the "MQTT->TX" device)_, but the MQTT approach does also open up more possiblities on how to control the IQ group receiver e.g. Via voice processing capability within "Home Assistant"? (but that is beyond the scope of this repro).